-Most of the skills learned in the first few years of a business career are designed to make employees effective team players with a strong understanding of the organization’s goals and procedures.
 Individuals are not necessarily encouraged to stand out among their peers or seek rapid advancement, and for most, this suits them fine.
-But an employee seeking mentorship is different; they want to learn, to excel, and to gain the skills they need to become leaders in their fields.
-Rather than blending in, they seek out challenge and responsibility, and the extra accountability gained through mentorship is exactly what they need to tap into their true potential.
+But an employee seeking mentorship is different; they want to learn, excel, and gain the skills they need to become leaders in their fields.
+Rather than blending in, they seek out challenge and responsibility, and the extra accountability gained through mentorship is what they need to tap into their true potential.

-- Believe in them: One of the strongest generators of motivation is knowing that someone is counting on you.
-An employee who’s begun to acknowledge the importance and benefits of a mentor will strive to work harder and will make efforts to deliver better results.
+One of the most substantial motivation generators is knowing that someone is counting on you.
+An employee who's begun to acknowledge the importance and benefits of a mentor will strive to work harder and make efforts to deliver better results.

-In conjunction with these four points, mentors should create accountability by always maintaining and demanding transparency in communication.
-Honesty is essential to the success of any mentorship program, and without trust, mentees will never be motivated to take responsibility for achieving their own goals and putting themselves to the task of making their mentor proud.
+In conjunction with these four points, mentors should create accountability by constantly maintaining and demanding transparency in communication.
+Honesty is essential to the success of any mentorship program.
+Without trust, mentees will never be motivated to take responsibility for achieving their own goals and putting themselves to the task of making their mentor proud.

 As with most lessons in mentorship, teaching accountability to a mentee can be challenging.
-A mentee must truly believe in the goals they set for themselves and their ability to achieve them.
-But if they are lacking in confidence in the beginning, a mentor’s faith in a mentee and trust in their abilities can give a them the motivation they need to get the work done.
+A mentee must genuinely believe in the goals they set for themselves and their ability to achieve them.
+But if they lack confidence, in the beginning, a mentor's faith in a mentee and trust in their abilities can give them the motivation they need to get the work done.

 If this post resonated with you, check with your organization to see whether you are part of the MentorCloud network.
 If not, sign up for a demo here!
 Our vision is to create a mentoring planet where true equality is achieved, and hard work is rewarded, but it's only possible with your participation.